Spicy Mango Sake Rum Cocktail. Hints of sweet, spicy, sour and tropical. My kind of drink.

 - .25 oz Hawaiian chili water

 - bar spoon ( about a teaspoon) rich simple syrup*

 - For the Hibiscus Chili seasoning:

-- 2 Tbsp flaky sea salt ( Maldon or Falk salt)
+- 2 tablespoon flaky sea salt ( Maldon or Falk salt)

-- 1-2 tsp Sichimi Togarachi seasoning ( Japanese 7 spice seasoning)
+- 1-2 teaspoon Sichimi Togarachi seasoning ( Japanese 7 spice seasoning)